Enquiries and feedback

 Getting around town

 Services run from 4am to around midnight on most train lines.
-Information kiosks can be found at Central and Circular Quay Stations.
+Information kiosks can be found at Central and Circular Quay stations.
 All stations on the network have 24 hour ticket vending machines.

-Ferry services across Sydney's world-renowned harbour leave from the terminal at Circular Quay and travel to an array of destinations including Taronga Zoo and suburbs such as Balmain, Kirribilli, Neutral Bay, Mosman and Rose Bay.
+Ferry services across Sydney's world-renowned harbour leave from the terminal at Circular Quay and travel to an array of harbourside destinations including Taronga Zoo and suburbs such as Balmain, Kirribilli, Neutral Bay, Mosman and Rose Bay.

 Services also travel to the northern reaches of the harbour at Manly and west along the Parramatta River.
 Information kiosks are located at Circular Quay and Manly.